DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Test Validation**: Includes test cases demonstrating compression and decompression of various patterns, including simple repetitions and nested compressed groups.

   This project was a great exercise in understanding recursive algorithms and data compression techniques.
 Working with nested structures in RLE provided valuable insights into pattern recognition and recursive problem-solving.
 The implementation shows how compression can be optimized by applying the algorithm recursively to already compressed segments.
+* Day 472: 📈 Normal Distribution Data Generator in Python 🧮

+  Today, I worked on a **Normal Distribution Data Generator** using Python, implementing a script that generates random data following a normal distribution with customizable parameters.
+The project focuses on statistical data generation and visualization using NumPy and Matplotlib.
+Below are the key highlights:

+  - **Customizable Distribution Parameters**: The script allows setting the mean (μ) and standard deviation (σ) to generate normally distributed data, with validation to ensure σ is positive.

+  - **Dynamic Data Generation**: Uses `numpy.random.normal()` to produce random samples based on user-defined parameters, including adjustable sample size.

+  - **Interactive Visualization**: Plots a histogram of the generated data along with the theoretical probability density function (PDF) for comparison, using Matplotlib.

+  - **Jupyter Notebook Integration**: Includes an interactive version with `ipywidgets` sliders for real-time adjustment of μ, σ, and sample size, making it ideal for data exploration.

+  - **Clean and Documented Code**: The script is well-structured with docstrings and comments, ensuring clarity and reusability.

+  This project was a great exercise in understanding statistical distributions and interactive data visualization.
+I gained practical experience in generating synthetic datasets, plotting probability distributions, and creating user-friendly tools for data analysis.
+The combination of NumPy for computation and Matplotlib for visualization proved effective for building a simple yet powerful data generator.